Rautreh/Pole_figure_simulation/README.md

 Simulation of pole figure angles from a given material for any desired reflection.
 Rotations representing twins can be added.

 Tested with:

- -Python 3.11.3 installed from https://www.python.org/ in Windows 11.
+ *Python 3.11.3 installed from https://www.python.org/ in Windows 11.

- -Python 3.8.10 included with the IDE Spyder installed from https://www.spyder-ide.org/ in Windows 11.
+ *Python 3.8.10 included with the IDE Spyder installed from https://www.spyder-ide.org/ in Windows 11.

 The following Python packages are needed: numpy, matplotlib, and pandas.
 These packages can be installed through pip in a virtual environment (recommended) or global installation of Python.